 Each author retains his/her own copyright.
 However, if your work has already been accepted for publication elsewhere, you must ensure that you are not infringing on copyright for that journal.
 If the article has not been submitted to or published in any other publication, you may submit to AUJUS.
 If you wish to publish your research elsewhere in the future, consider submitting a shortened article to AUJUS and a detailed, full-length technical article to a professional journal in your field of study.
 A short article could be a small, self-contained portion of your research or possibly a summary that draws upon the results of the full-length article.

 5. What are the requirements for illustrations?

 A maximum of 6 illustrations can be included, although we recommend 3 to 4 per article.
-Illustrations should be included in the PDF document submitted for consideration.
+Illustrations should be included in the document submitted for consideration.
 Only include illustrations – tables, graphs, charts or photographs – that are essential to your work.
 All illustrations must be original work or appropriately modified and cited.
 Figures published elsewhere may be copyrighted and will require formal permission to publish.
 If your contribution is accepted, you will be required to submit high-resolution illustrations (300dpi or higher) in .JPEG or .TIFF format.